Pipa Lake

 The Pipa Lake (琵琶湖 (Pípá Hú)) is a lake in Taitung City, Taitung County, Taiwan.

 Name

-The lake is named Pipa because it resembles the shape of a pipa where it has a shape of two connected water bodies, in which one is the bigger one and the other is the smaller one.
+The lake is named Pipa because it resembles the shape of the pipa, the traditional Chinese musical instrument, appearing like two connected water bodies, one seeming bigger than the other.

 Geology

-The lake is the habitat for aquatic animals and plants.
-The lake forms a part of the Taitung Forest Park.
+The lake is the habitat for aquatic animals and plants, and forms part of the Taitung Forest Park.
 The lake is equipped with viewing platform, cabin and bike routes.